Craig Berube Head Coach

 The 6-foot-1, 210-pound left wing also made 89 Stanley Cup Playoffs appearances and contributed 3 goals and 1 assist.
 He played for the Washington Capitals in the 1998 Stanley Cup Final.

-Berube and his wife, Rebecca, have two sons, Jake and Nashota, and one daughter, Charlotte.
+Berube has two sons, Jake and Nashota, and one daughter, Charlotte.

 Darryl Sydor Assistant Coach